Murdalay/bem-core/common.docs/reference/reference.en.md

 When using a special characters in attribute values, they are escaped with the auxiliary function `this._.attrEscape()`.

 ***
-**NB** If value of an attribute set to `undefined`, this attribute won't be outputted to the HTML-element.
+**NB** If value of an attribute is set to `undefined`, this attribute won't be outputted to the HTML-element.
 ***

 A template should be defined in the mode `attrs` (sub-predicate `attrs()`) in the following cases:

-  * One needs to add an arbitrary attributes at the level of the templating egine;
+  * it is necessary to add the arbitrary attributes to the level of the templating egine;
-  * The specified attributes should be excluded from the output, even if they were defined in the input BEMJSON.
+  * it is necessary to exclude some attributes from the output, even if they have been defined in the input BEMJSON.

 <table>
 <tr>